 The University is committed to the principle of equal opportunities in admissions, employment and access to programmes.
-The University's policy with regard to access to buildings, facilities and support for people with a disability are set out in the Equal Opportunities Policy in the Employment Handbook available on the HR intranet.
+The University's policy with regard to access to buildings, facilities and support for people with a disability are set out in the Equal Opportunities Policy in the Employment Handbook January 2025.pdf available on the HR intranet.